Becoming a Special Agent Takes Dedication

 - Work a minimum of 50 hours a week (which may include irregular hours) and be on call 24/7, including holidays and weekends.

-- Maintain a high level of fitness necessary to complete FBI Academy at Quantico training and throughout your career.
+- Maintain a high level of fitness necessary to complete training at the FBI Academy in Quantico, VA, and throughout your career.

 - Carry a firearm and be willing to use deadly force, if necessary.